batuhan/fbidfinder/README.md

 ## Notes:
 - This tool uses Twitter's Bootstrap and SensioLabs' Silex PHP Framework (with Twig Extension)
 - This tool is supported by owner of Gplus.to, Şirzat Aytaç.
+- Thanks Rıza Selçuk Saydam for idea of a standalone web page for this tool.

 My website: [Batuhan's Homepage](http://batu.me/1 "Batuhan's Homepage")